kmoyung/PubMed-FastSearch/README.md

 ![](https://github.com/kmoyung/PubMed-FastSearch/blob/master/images/Checkbox_Output.PNG)

-You will be prompted to name your file and select a location to save it:
+You will be prompted to name your file and select a location to save the results:

 ![](https://github.com/kmoyung/PubMed-FastSearch/blob/master/images/Save_File.PNG)